rsapkf/42/src/docs/web-development.md

 # Web development

-**Note**: This file only contains resources that are NOT in the [./knowledge-repositories](./knowledge-repositories.md) file.
+**Note**: This file only contains resources that are not in the [./knowledge-repositories](./knowledge-repositories.md) file.

-> If you are completely new to web development, **I HIGHLY RECOMMEND** you visit these links first:
+> If you are completely new to web development, I recommend visiting these links first:

 Roadmap to web development: